Arasu (2007 film): Plot

-Shivaraj Aras is a non-resident Indian from a rich business family who idles away spending their money.
+Shivaraj Arasu is a NRI from a rich business family who idles away his time spending the family money.
 He is advised to return to India by his manager Ramanna to run the well-progressing companies he heads.
-Once in India, Aras finds it hard to adjust after living a luxurious and carefree in America.
-He falls in love with Ramanna's daughter Shruthi and proposes marriage, but she blasts his spoiled lifestyle and challenges him to earn at least ₹5,000 for a month on his own before she can think of considering his proposal, and also makes a caustic remark on the company.
-This startles Aras who takes up the challenge quitting the company and goes in search of a job.
+Once in India, Aras finds it hard to adjust after living a luxurious and carefree life in America.
+He falls in love with Ramanna's daughter Shruthi and proposes to her, but she blasts his spoiled lifestyle and challenges him to earn at least ₹5,000 a month on his own before she can think of considering his proposal and also makes a caustic remark on the company.
+This startles Aras who takes up the challenge of quitting the company and going in search of a job.

-Now on streets without a single penny in his pocket Shivaraj struggles hard.
-Hungry, he asks for a meal at a hotel and is surprised by the low prices there, but gets thrown out when the hotelier does not believe his promise to pay them back a hundredfold.
+Now on the streets without a single penny in his pocket, Shivaraj struggles hard.
+Hungry, he asks for a meal at a hotel and is surprised by the low prices there but gets thrown out when the hotelier does not believe his promise to pay them back a hundredfold.
 He finds an old lady selling bananas.
-He repeats the same and eats two bananas and promises Rs.
-200,000 for the old lady after a month.
-At this stage he finds an ordinary girl Aishwarya.
-The muscle power of Shivaraj when the rowdies attack her earns good name.
+He repeats the same to her, eats two bananas, and promises Rs.
+200,000 to the old lady after a month.
+At this stage he finds an ordinary girl, Aishwarya.
+The muscle power of Shivaraj when the rowdies attack her earns him a good name.
 Shivaraj also gets a job as a sales representative in the saree shop where Aishwarya is working.
 He finds a place to live in the small room of Aishwarya.
-Aishwarya turns very sympathetic and Shivaraj decides to stay in the house for one month.
-Shivaraj sleeps on the floor and his wonderful behavior and lot of help for the people in his colony gives him a comfortable standing.
-He owes a lot for Sruthi for her remark that has changed his life style and he is extremely happy with Aishwarya for supporting him in knowing the hard realities in life.
+Aishwarya turns very sympathetic, and Shivaraj decides to stay in her house for one month.
+Shivaraj sleeps on the floor and his wonderful behavior and a lot of help for the people in his colony give him a comfortable standing.
+He owes a lot to Shruthi for her remark that has changed his lifestyle, and he is extremely happy with Aishwarya for supporting him in knowing the hard realities of life.

-Shivaraj is liked immensely by Aishwarya in this one month.
-On the other hand, Sruthi is also in love with Shivaraj and ready to marry him.
-It turns out that Sruthi and Aishwarya are actually very close friends.
-Shivaraj is not aware that Aishwarya is in love with him but Aishwarya declares to Shruthi that she is in love with Shivaraj that surprises her.
-Now Sruthi decides to give up his love for the sake of her friend Aishwarya.
-On the other hand, Aishwarya knowing that Sruthi is ready for marriage with Shivaraj also comes forward for sacrifice of her love.
-Not knowing what to do the intelligent Shivaraj takes a bold step.
-Without revealing his decision he convinces both to marry his good friends Vijay and Vinay.
-In return, the friends arrange for another woman Arpitha to come to Shivaraj, with Arphitha suddenly driving in and proclaiming her love for him as the film ends.
+Shivaraj is liked immensely by Aishwarya this month.
+On the other hand, Shruthi is also in love with Shivaraj and ready to marry him.
+It turns out that Shruthi and Aishwarya are actually very close friends.
+Shivaraj is not aware that Aishwarya is in love with him, but Aishwarya declares to Shruthi that she is in love with Shivaraj which surprises her.
+When Aishwarya goes somewhere, Shruthi, feeling bad for Shivaraj's condition, asks for his forgiveness, to which he agrees.
+Now Shruthi decides to give up her love for the sake of her friend Aishwarya.
+On the other hand, Aishwarya knowing that Shruthi is ready for marriage with Shivaraj also comes forward to sacrifice her love.
+Not knowing what to do, the intelligent Shivaraj takes a bold step.
+Without revealing his decision, he convinces both to marry his good friends Vijay and Vinay.
+In return, the friends arrange for another woman Arpitha to come to Shivaraj, with Arpitha suddenly driving in and proclaiming her love for him as the film ends.